joegasewicz/gomek/README.md

 # Gomek
-A minimal http framework that includes some useful tools
+A minimal http framework that includes some useful tools.
+Inspired by Flask.

 ## Features
 - Easy to learn API.